-2.5.20 Earnings per share
+2.5.21 Earnings per share

 The Company presents basic and diluted earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
-Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding for the effects of all dilutive potential ordinary shares, which comprises convertible notes.
+Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding for the effects of all dilutive potential ordinary shares, which comprises compulsory convertible bonds.

-2.5.21 Segment reporting
+2.5.22 Segment reporting

-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decisionmaker.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The chief operating decision maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Management Committee that makes strategic decisions.

-2.5.22 Financial guarantees
+2.5.23 Financial guarantees